Angelo Taylor

 Angelo F. Taylor (born December 29, 1978) is an American track and field athlete, winner of 400-meter hurdles at the 2000 and 2008 Summer Olympics.
 His personal record for the hurdles event is 47.25 seconds.
 His time puts him in a tie with Félix Sánchez for the #14 performer of all time.
 Sánchez also won two Olympic gold medals, in 2004 between Taylor's two golds and 2012, immediately following.
-Taylor also has a 400-meter dash best of 44.05 seconds, ranking him as the #25 performer of all time, superior to any other athlete who has made a serious effort in the 400 metres hurdles.
+Taylor also has a 400-meter dash best of 44.05 seconds, ranking him as the joint 29th performer of all time.
 He won the bronze medal in the 400 m at the 2007 World Championships in Athletics.

-He is a three-time world champion in the 4×400 m relay with the United States (2007, 2009 and 2011), and was also a relay gold medalist at the 2008 Beijing Olympics and silver medalist at the 2012 London Olympics.
+He is a three-time world champion in the 4 × 400 m relay with the United States (2007, 2009 and 2011), and was also a relay gold medalist at the 2008 Beijing Olympics and silver medalist at the 2012 London Olympics.

+Since 2019, Taylor has been serving a ban from the United States Center for SafeSport for his 2006 criminal convictions involving minors.

 Career

 Early life

 Born in Albany, Georgia, Angelo Taylor studied at the Georgia Institute of Technology and won the NCAA title in 1998 and placed second in 1997.
 In 1998, Taylor also won a silver medal at the US National Championships.
 He went on to win the title three times from 1999 to 2001.

-Taylor made his debut in a major international meet at the 1999 World Championships, where he finished third in his heat in 400 m hurdles, but ran a third leg at the gold medal winning US 4x400 m relay team.
+Taylor made his debut in a major international meet at the 1999 World Championships, where he finished third in his heat in 400 m hurdles, but ran a third leg at the gold medal-winning US 4 × 400 m relay team.

 2000 Olympic champion

 In 2000, Taylor ran a world-leading time at the Olympic Trials and entered the Sydney Games as a favorite.
 In a thrilling final, Taylor moved from fourth place to first over the final two hurdles and barely edged Saudi Arabia's Hadi Souan Somayli by 0.03 seconds in the closest finish in the history of the event.
-Taylor ran in the heat and semifinal of 4x400 m relay race, the finals team for which won the gold medal.
+Taylor ran in the heat and semifinal of 4 × 400 m relay race, the finals team for which won the gold medal.
 On August 2, 2008, the International Olympic Committee stripped the gold medal from the U.S. men's 4x400-meter relay team, after Antonio Pettigrew admitted using a banned substance.
 Three of the four runners in the event final, including Pettigrew and twins Alvin and Calvin Harrison, and preliminary round runner Jerome Young, all have admitted or tested positive for performance-enhancing drugs.
 Only Taylor and world record holder Michael Johnson were not implicated.

-Taylor was eliminated in the semifinals of the 2001 World Championships in 400 m hurdles while struggling with a sinus infection and flu, but won a gold as a member of US 4x400 m relay team.
+Taylor was eliminated in the semifinals of the 2001 World Championships in 400 m hurdles while struggling with a sinus infection and flu, but won a gold as a member of US 4 × 400 m relay team.
 He didn't make the US World Championships team in 2003 and was unsuccessful in defending his Olympic title at the 2004 Summer Olympics, finishing fourth in the semifinal.